 Let’s hear it once again for Mexican food!

 We visited one of our favorite Mexican restaurants just last week and by Monday I was already in the mood for an at home Fiesta!
 So I curved my craving with Steak Fajitas!
-I have been making these delicious carne asada filled tortillas since long ago, when I met my husband and his grandmother gave me the recipe.
-Thanks Nana!
+I have been making these delicious carne asada filled tortillas since long ago, when I got the recipe, from a really sweet lady.

 (There is no way to make this look pretty)